Monomial warm inflation revisited: Phenomenological analysis and constraints

 \subsection{General setup}

 \textbf{Models considered.} We focus on the following inflaton potential and dissipation rate

 Each model is defined by a set of integer exponents $n, \alpha, \beta$.
-For each model the dynamics of inflation is uniquely determined by the dimensionless parameters $\lambda$ and $C$ as well as the effective number of relatistic thermalized species $g_\star$.
+For each model the dynamics of inflation is uniquely determined by the dimensionless parameters $\lambda$ and $C$ as well as the effective number of relativistic thermalized species $g_\star$.
 We consider three cases for the dissipation coefficient, motivated by existing models that appear to be the most popular realizations of warm inflation.
-We list them below with some concrete examples from the literature: \begin{itemize} \item[$\bullet$] $\Gamma \propto T$: The distributed mass model~\cite{Berera:1998px}, the warm little inflation scenario~\cite{Bastero-Gil:2016qru}, a supersymmetric version of the distributed mass model~\cite{Bastero-Gil:2018yen}, Nambu-Goldstone inflaton~\cite{Kitazawa:2022gzk}. \item[$\bullet$] $\Gamma \propto T^3$: The heavy mediator mass limit in the two-stage mechanism~\cite{Berera:2008ar}, via sphaleron processes in minimal warm inflation~\cite{Berghaus:2019whh,Berghaus:2020ekh}. \item[$\bullet$] $\Gamma \propto T^3/\phi^2$: Small mass limit in the two-stage mechanism~\cite{Bastero-Gil:2012akf}, in the context of extra-dimensions~\cite{Bastero-Gil:2011zxb}. \end{itemize} The physics of these models is nicely summarized in a recent review of Ref.\,\cite{Kamali:2023lzq}.
+We list them below with some concrete examples from the literature: \begin{itemize} \item[$\bullet$] $\Gamma \propto T$: The distributed mass model~\cite{Berera:1998px}, the warm little inflation scenario~\cite{Bastero-Gil:2016qru}, a supersymmetric version of the distributed mass model~\cite{Bastero-Gil:2018yen}, Nambu-Goldstone inflaton~\cite{Kitazawa:2022gzk}. \item[$\bullet$] $\Gamma \propto T^3$: The heavy mediator mass limit in the two-stage mechanism~\cite{Berera:2008ar}, via sphaleron processes in minimal warm inflation~\cite{Berghaus:2019whh,Berghaus:2020ekh}. \item[$\bullet$] $\Gamma \propto T^3/\phi^2$: Small mass limit in the two-stage mechanism~\cite{Bastero-Gil:2012akf}, in the context of extra-dimensions~\cite{Bastero-Gil:2011zxb}. \end{itemize} The physics of these models is nicely summarized in a recent review \cite{Kamali:2023lzq}.
 We refer the reader to this reference or to the original works for details about the field theory implementation in each case.
-In what follows we discard any potential thermal corrections to the inflaton potential as well as thermal contributions to the inflaton-fluctuation occupation number.
+In what follows we discard any potential thermal corrections to the inflaton potential as well as thermal contributions to the occupation number of inflaton fluctuations.
 Such model-dependent effects have been argued to play a role (see e.g.\ \cite{Kamali:2023lzq} and references therein).
-We do not consider such effects in our work, other than to argue in Sec.\,\ref{sec:stoch} that a commonly applied correction to the primordial spectrum of curvature fluctuations (allegedly stemming from occupation numbers of inflaton-fluctuation momentum modes thermalized with the radiation plasma) is actually not required.
+We do not consider these effects in the main part of our work.
+However, we aim to clarify in Sec.\,\ref{sec:stoch} that a commonly applied correction to the primordial spectrum of curvature fluctuations –that may arise from high occupation numbers of inflaton fluctuations modes thermalized with the radiation plasma– is not required by the stochastic inflation formalism.

 \textbf{Computational procedure with the matrix formalism.} We scan the parameter space of each model using the matrix formalism presented in the previous section.
 That is, we solve Eq.\,(\ref{matrix_eq}) to compute the scalar primordial spectrum in a densely populated grid in parameter space.
 The tensor power spectrum is obtained for those same points in parameter space by simply solving the ordinary differential equation (\ref{eq:eqtensormodes}) for the tensor modes.
 For each point, the background evolution is obtained solving Equations \eq{fried}-\eq{eq:KGequation} at least until the end of inflation $N_{\rm end}$, and then fed into the computation of the fluctuations.